NoroffFEU/development-platforms/src/content/docs/cms/sanity-case-study.md

 ## Introduction

 Sanity describe themselves as "a modern headless CMS (Content Management System).
 Sanity uses structured content to endlessly re-use content across any channel and a composable approach to help businesses connect to any third-party technology, data source, and front end framework."
+It allows for extensive reusability across different platforms and integrates smoothly with a variety of technologies and front-end frameworks.
+This flexibility makes Sanity.io a versatile choice for businesses looking to manage their digital content effectively in today's rapidly changing technological landscape.

 ## Brief History

-- 2016: First round of funding
+- 2016: Founded in Norway by Magnus Kongsli Hillestad, Even Westvang, Øyvind Rostad, and Simen Svale Skogsrud
 - Nov 2017: Became publicly available
+- 2019: Sanity partners with Heavybit Inc and opens office in San Francisco, California
-- Dec 2022: Sanity Studio V3 is released
+- 2022: Released Sanity Studio V3

+Sanity.io, as a relatively new company, has shown a strong commitment to growth and innovation in the CMS sector.

 ## Main Features